 Think summer reading should be devoted to bodice rippers or cold-blooded thrillers?
 Think again.
-Aspiring art collectors, creatives, and art admirers of every stripe can spend their time on the beach or curled up in bed this season broadening their horizons with our curated list of best art books for beginners.
+Aspiring art collectors, creatives, and art admirers of every stripe can spend their time on the beach or curled up in bed this season, broadening their horizons with our curated list of best art books for beginners.

 Summer is an excellent time to explore new vistas through reading, whether on an actual vacation or at home.
 It’s also the prime time to cultivate new passions, even if you’re not currently a student (and even if you never took an art history class!)
-With the pace of life slowed down a touch and out of office messages on your email, vow to connect with your creativity this season.
+With the pace of life slowed down a touch and out-of-office messages on your email, vow to connect with your creativity this season.
 No matter your starting place, age, or level of artistic ability, you can spark inspiration as well as new conversations with fellow travelers and friends.

-For the curious about contemporary art
+For those curious about contemporary art

 Do you struggle to understand contemporary art?
 Have you felt hopelessly out of your depth in an art gallery or museum?
 This is the best art book for you.
 Veteran art dealer Findlay gives aspiring art lovers full permission to engage with art on their own terms — no prior experience or education required.
 Learn why you should ignore museum wall labels and unplug the audio tour to connect with art on your own terms.
 “Seeing Slowly” will help you give you confidence and reinvigorate your love for art.